vinstic-myshell/myshell-doc-en/roadmap.md

 <summary>Robot support in other IM software</summary>

-MyShell.ai Creative Workshop will support robot deployment to other social platforms, and users can bind social accounts on their side, and through the bound social accounts, the membership benefits can be extended to the robots on their social media, which is expected to support platforms such as Telegram, Discord, etc.
+MyShell.ai Creative Workshop will support robot deployment to other social platforms, and users can bind their social accounts.
+Through the bound social accounts, membership benefits can be extended to robots on social media, and it is expected to support platforms such as Telegram and Discord.

 </details>